 A sunset picture of the Louisville Arch

 Airbnb Laws and Regulations in Missouri – Everything You Need to Know

 Since the explosion of short-term rentals in recent years, municipalities have sought to bring new Airbnb laws and regulations.
-Many are now requiring permits, liability insurance, and property requirements, and it’s important for rental owners and hosts to know the ins and outs of these regulations.
+Many are now requiring permits, liability insurance, and property requirements.
+It’s important for vacation rental owners and hosts to know the ins and outs of these regulations.

+A sunset picture of the Louisville Arch